cs3216/cs3216.github.io/assignments/mobile/index.md

 If the targeted browser does not support service workers, your application should degrade gracefully!
 Offline support is just a good-to-have; the core functionality of your site should still work!

 To get started, we first need to register a service worker with our browser.
+Create two files:
-Create a service worker file named `service-worker.js` in your application root, and add the following code to your `app.js` file:
+-  A service worker file named `service-worker.js` in your application root
+- `app.js/main.js` file that will be included in your application, and add the following code to it:

 ~~~
 <script>
-// Check if browser supports service worker
+// Check if browser supports service workers
 if ('serviceWorker' in navigator) {
   // Registration of service worker
   navigator.serviceWorker